-Auckland-based career coach, Dr Jonathan Moy, has successfully helped shape the careers of hundreds of clients using the Purpose-Driven Career process.
+Auckland-based career coach, Dr Jonathan Moy, is a specialist in youth and young adult career direction.
+He provides one-to-one personal assistance which has successfully helped shape the career paths of hundreds of clients using the Purpose-Driven Career process.
 This is an effective and logical career design model based on refined assessment tools and techniques.

-From students to workers to professionals and executives, if you need help with your career at any level you can consult with Jonathan for professional personalised assistance.
-He is expert in both adult career issues and student career guidance.
+From school students to new graduates and young workers, if you need help identifying and planning a career direction you can consult with Jonathan for professional personalised assistance.
+He is expert in student career guidance and is also available to assist individuals with mid-life career issues.

 Are you confused about your career direction?